-In my experience of designing hundreds of interfaces and evaluating thousands of UI's, interfaces do not travel well from one company's user experience to another.
-The reason for this I believe has to do with the unique characteristics of brand experience as well as subtle disconnects between one screen's context and another.
+In my experience of designing hundreds of interfaces and evaluating thousands of UI’s, interfaces do not travel well from one company’s user experience to another.
+This has to do with the unique characteristics of brand experience as well as subtle disconnects between one screen’s context and another.
 These two aspects of brand and context are cultural.
 Brands bring customers with specific expectations, feelings, loyalties etc. Context brings subtitles of flow between screens or states, events, actions and tasks.

 A classic example of cultural incompatibility is borrowing UI metaphors from Developer applications (e.g. tiny windows, tiny fonts, floating and docking windows that change settings).
 Adding any sort of configuration behavior (see Configuration Hell) to your design is in itself a mistake of culture incompatibility: just because configuration is something you are comfortable with as a developer or designer- does not mean your end-users will expect to engage in configuring your interface.

 Okay, so now that we have established three key problems, what to do instead?